 Rock Object

 Currently in Kodu, there is only 1 rock object.
 While it can be scaled, and there are 11 potential colors associated with that rock, we want to introduce a new rock object type that reacts to certain rover inspections.
 The idea being that when a rock is identified as “important”, it returns extra information that can be used.

+Rock type will be unknown until the player takes action to reveal their type.
+Specific types of rocks have a greater chance of containing organics and score more points (see individual level design docs)

 Two alternatives have come up during discussions: